How do you reform corporate culture?

 Step 1: Accept that your company has changed.

 Eggers notes that most companies had to make several adaptations as a result of the pandemic.
 For example, maybe face time was a critical part of your culture but you successfully shifted to a fully virtual environment.
-Maybe you implemented your first-ever flexible work policies to enable employees to attend to their children who were home-schooling.
+Or perhaps you implemented your first-ever flexible work policies to enable employees to attend to their children who were home-schooling.
 Whatever the specifics, it’s highly unlikely your corporate culture will return to its former state.

 Step 2: Take stock of the shifts in your market.

 Your market may have shifted as a result of COVID.
-Your customers’ buying patterns may have changed and they may have new expectations or new requirements, which will likely impact your business.
+Your customers’ buying patterns may have changed and they may have new expectations or new procurement requirements, which will likely impact your business.
 Customers may have attritted and new ones emerged.
 In any event, they – and likely your employees – have adapted and are continuing to adapt.
 As the environment begins to open up, it’s important to determine which shifts are temporary and which ones are permanent.

 Step 3: Adjust your business strategy.

 Once you understand how your market has changed, your strategies and business model must be adjusted in response.
 For example, in the business-to-business sector, if key customers are allowing employees to work remotely full-time, you may need to trade in continuous travel and face-to-face client meetings for many more Zoom calls, Eggers notes.
-Your ability to adapt well – for example, keeping meetings interactive and reducing Zoom exhaustion – will determine your effectiveness.
+Your ability to adapt well – for example, keeping meetings interactive and reducing Zoom exhaustion and fatigue – will determine your effectiveness.

 Step 4: Identify the implications for your culture.